matteosox/nba/README.md

 ## Continuous Deployment

-The Python package `pynba` is strictly for code refactoring in this repo's Jupyter notebook environment, so it isn't packaged up and released to PyPI.org.
+The Python package `pynba` is strictly for code refactoring in this repo's Jupyter notebook environment, so it isn't packaged up and released, e.g. to PyPI.org.

+### Vercel

 The NextJS app is deployed to nba.mattefay.com by [Vercel](https://vercel.com/), the company behind NextJS.
 The deployment process is integrated with Github, so that any commit to the `main` branch results in a new deploy.
 Conveniently, Vercel also builds and deploys a "staging" site for every commit that changes the `app` directory, making them available through comments in your pull request for example.

+Data and plots are stored in the `nba-mattefay` bucket on AWS S3.
+To access these files, we inject AWS credentials with environment variables.
+Unfortunately, Vercel [reserves the usual environment variables](https://vercel.com/docs/platform/limits#reserved-variables) for this, i.e. `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
+To get around this, we store them as the non-standard `AccessKeyId` and `SecretAccessKey` environment variables, and manually load credentials in the `aws_s3.ts` javascript library, similar to [this approach](https://vercel.com/support/articles/how-can-i-use-aws-sdk-environment-variables-on-vercel) on Vercel's website.
+These credentials are from the `matteosox-nba-vercel` AWS IAM user, with read-only access to this one bucket.

+To build the app locally (using `app/build.sh`), you should place your local AWS IAM credentials in `build/app.local.env`.